Example 00: Your First Model in 5 Lines¶

 Evaluate the Model¶

-validate runs the model on the full validation set and returns the loss and
+validate runs the model on the full validation set and returns a tuple of

 Key Takeaways¶